 After the Storm Passes…

 When disaster strikes it can be challenging to figure out what to do first.
-Whether it was a home fire, large hurricane, man-made disaster or something else entirely, the resources below should hopefully serve to give you some guidance as you embark on your road to recovery.
+Whether it was a natural disaster or an incident of mass violence, the resources below will help to guide you as you embark on your road to recovery.

-Learn how to report utility outages, access available recovery assistance resources from non-profit and governmental organizations, take action in preventing loss of life, and much more.
+Learn how to take action in preventing loss of life, access recovery assistance resources, seek help from mental-health professionals, and much more.

 Help Before Help Arrives —